dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 ![Deployements](deployment.png)

 * Applications and their dependencies need to be deployed (i.e installed) into environments.
-Each environment might have differnet installationrequirements.
+Each environment might have differnet installation requirements.
 Environment upgrades can be difficult as well. k8s can handle this with the Deployment object
 * A **Deployment** object will create a ReplicaSet, and the ReplicaSet will create the Pods.
   * The ReplicaSet and Pods created by a Deployment will have the Deployment's name in their name.
 * The Deployment object provides a way to do updates and rollbacks to Pod application versions.